The Fat Head Pizza Dough recipe is often called the Holy Grail of low-carb pizza crusts. Here's an egg-free version for those sensitive to eggs.

 After making my egg free low carb bread recipe, I realized how psyllium is now my new best friend.
 The reason is because it's the perfect low carb egg substitute.

 The carbs in this low carb pizza crust are lower than the "Holy Grail Pizza" recipe I found for fat head pizza because the almond flour is reduced.
 And, it's replaced with a smaller amount of psyllium husk.

 Another change I made was to use sliced mozzarella cheese rather than the pre-shredded kind.
 The reason is that I'm also sensitive to potatoes and most shredded cheese uses potato starch as an anti-caking agent.

 I ended up rolling my fat head pizza dough right on the baking stone.
 However, it was difficult to flip so next time I'll put parchment paper between the dough and stone.

 The result I got was a thin and somewhat crispy low carb pizza crust.
 For a higher rise and softer dough, adding in an egg will help.
 But, I was going for egg free with this recipe.

-I’ve always preferred thin crust so this fat head pizza was right down my alley.
-And, since there’s tons of cheese in it, I didn’t bother adding any on top.
+I've always preferred thin crust like I get when I order keto at Blaze Pizza.
+So, this fat head pizza was right down my alley.
+And, since there's tons of cheese in it, I didn't bother adding any on top.

 For those that prefer a soft thick crust, you definitely need to try the low carb deep dish pizza.
 The rest of my family, who don't do low carb, love the thicker Chicago style.